Skip to the main content

 Kentucky

-The Kentucky Department of Education's Office of Career and Technical Education (OCTE) is a cornerstone of the state's educational and accountability system.
-Central to Kentucky's Career and Technical Education programs are the four-course career and technical education pathways, designed to guide students through their educational journeys with flexible entry and exit points tailored to individual needs.
-These pathways are structured to offer early post-secondary opportunities through recognized industry certifications, end-of-program assessments with articulation agreements, tech-ready apprenticeships for careers in Kentucky, and dual credit options, ensuring a smooth transition into the workforce or further education for graduates.
+The Kentucky Department of Education’s Office of Career and Technical Education (OCTE) is the foundation of Kentucky’s educational and accountability system.
+Central to Kentucky’s CTE programs are the four-course career and technical education pathways guiding students toward a future career.
+The interesting part is, these paths are flexible, so students can enter and exit when they need to based on what's right for them.
+These paths lead to great opportunities, like earning industry certifications, completing end-of-program assessments with articulation agreements, tech-ready apprenticeships for careers in Kentucky, and dual credit options

 New York

-New York’s Career and Technical Education programs are designed to integrate academic and technical instruction across various content areas.
-The state offers over 1,100 CTE providers, serving approximately 140,000 students in nearly 3,000 secondary programs and 190,000 students at the post-secondary level.
+New York's CTE programs are widespread and created to intentionally integrate academic and technical instruction across various content areas.
+The state offers over 1,100 CTE providers helping around 330,000 high school and post-secondary students.

 Common Themes Across States